BHIMAVARAPUNAVYASRI/WEB-DEVELOPMENT-LEARNING/README.md

 # WEB-DEVELOPMENT-LEARNING
-The Front End development assignments done during 30 days Web Development Workshops.
+The assignments done during 30days Web Development Workshops using HTML and CSS.